 I rang Marrutt a reputable supplier of 3rd party ink and paper, and they have released their compatible ink cartridges for the Epson P700 but it involves an awkward workaround.
 You will have to follow their instructions.

 Their older Epson models, such as the P400 and P600, are much bulkier, more difficult to set up, and less reliable.
 If you can still find one, a number of companies, including Marrutt, manufacture good 3rd party inks and the costs tumble.

 What Size Art Prints Should You Sell?

-For most people the size of your prints will be the only way they will judge the value of your art.
+For most people, the size of your prints will be the only way they will judge the value of your art.
 Get used to it.
-It’s size not talent that is the main consideration when it come to pricing your art prints.
+It’s size, not talent that is the main consideration when it comes to pricing your art prints.